Contact Us for a Free Consultation (213) 542-0979

 Proving A Case Beyond Reasonable Doubt In Los Angeles Criminal Cases

-When somebody takes a case to trial in Los Angeles because they're charged with a crime and they believe they're innocent, a jury must find them guilty beyond a reasonable doubt in order for them to be convicted, sentenced and potentially put into custody by a Superior Court Judge in Los Angeles.
+When somebody takes a case to trial in Los Angeles because they're charged with a crime and they believe they're innocent, a jury must find them guilty beyond a reasonable doubt for them to be convicted, sentenced, and potentially put into custody by a Superior Court Judge in Los Angeles.

-If the jury does not find them guilty beyond a reasonable doubt, then the person is either found not guilty or it's a hung jury – if all jurors can't agree – then the case can either be re-tried or dismissed, depending on the circumstances.
+If the jury does not find them guilty beyond a reasonable doubt, then the person is either found not guilty or a hung jury—if all jurors can't agree—and the case can be re-tried or dismissed, depending on the circumstances.

-This is something that can be argued to the Judge by the criminal defense lawyer to try to get the case dismissed after a hung jury.
+This can be argued to the Judge by the criminal defense lawyer to try to get the case dismissed after a hung jury.

 Closing Argument is at Trial in Los Angeles